paf31/purescript-folds/docs/Control/Fold.md

 head :: forall a.
 Fold a (Maybe a)
 ```

+A `Fold` which remembers the first input.

 #### `last`

 ``` purescript
 last :: forall a.
 Fold a (Maybe a)
 ```

+A `Fold` which keeps the last input.

 #### `null`